Fish and Aquatic Life

 From: Ripp, Coreen, Koperski, Cindy and Folstad, Jason.
 2002.
 The State of the Lower Wisconsin River Basin.
 PUBL WT-559-2002.
 Wisconsin Department of Natural Resources, Madison, WI.

 Pine Creek has the potential to improve from a Class III to a Class II trout stream if nonpoint source water pollution is controlled.
 The village of Eastman (WWTP) will begin to discharge to this stream in late 1992.

 Author Aquatic Biologist

-Pine Creek (WBIC 1183000) was assessed during the 2018 listing cycle; new total phosphorus and biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Pine Creek (WBIC 1183000) was assessed during the 2018 listing cycle; new total phosphorus and biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek